lsexton21/ui-portfolio/markdowns/bulkJobs.md

 ---

-#### Since I was parsing the first chunk anyway (see above), I also added logic to validate the headers of the PDF document here:
+#### Since I was parsing the first chunk anyway (see above), I also added logic to validate the headers of the CSV document here:

 ```
 validateHeaders(type, chunk) {